Options for Cruciate Ligament Disease Treatment

 1. Surgeries which neutralise the forces previously discussed which act on the ligament, stabilising the joint with the existing, previously under-used structures.
 These are the Tibial Plateau Levelling Operation (TPLO), Tibial tuberosity Advancement (TTA), Triple tibial osteotomy (TTO) and tibial wedge osteotomy (TWO) surgeries.

-At PVC many of our branch vets are happy to perform one or many of these techniques, I am intermittently employed by Device techologies (Australian distributers of the Arthrex 'tightrope system') to demonstrate the 'tightrope extracapsular cruciate' method, and it remains my default setting for this type of surgery.
+At PVC many of our branch vets are happy to perform one or many of these techniques, Dr Franklin is intermittently employed by Device techologies (Australian distributers of the Arthrex 'tightrope system') to demonstrate the 'tightrope extracapsular cruciate' method, and it remains his default setting for this type of surgery.

 Choice of Surgery:

 It is advised in our clinics that in medium to large size dogs, and in athletic dogs, that the best choice is the TPLO.
 This is due to the mounting evidence that the TPLO is capable of getting dogs back to normal function (as measured by pressure plate analysis and thigh diameter).
 It is also the best choice for partially torn ligaments, as it has been shown to preserve a partially torn ligament in those dogs who have sufficient function left in their cruciate to be useful.
 TPLO is (compared certainly to TTO and TWO) the surgery on which the lion's share of the research is performed, and is therefore more 'backable' based on facts rather than word of mouth.